-Twice in the span of nineteen months a friend and I sat together in utter silence, our halcyon twenties again shattered by doubt, sadness, and confusion as we grieved over not one suicide, but two.
+Twice in the span of thirty-one months a friend and I sat together in utter silence, our halcyon twenties again shattered by doubt, sadness, and confusion as we grieved over not one suicide, but two.
 Moments like that are paradoxical: time has somehow ceased without slowing down; the air hangs both arid and thick.

 In midst of tragedy people often realize the potency of presence.
 We feel how important others can be simply by having them around us.